ashutoshmjain/gita/src/knower.md

 This is how the threefold Gunas control the probability of what is going to happen, but that is not all—the system turns into massive computer hardware.

+## Connection with Quantum Mechanics and deeper mathematics

+The Advaita model has a striking parallel to Quantum Feild theory (QFT) .
+Except that, the QFT posits seventeen different fields - not just one!
+But still the idea that an underlying feild bears the the knowledge of which manifest emerges makes sense.
+So we have a notion of an ocean of Nirguna of which Saguna emerges as it interacts with the three qualities of Prakriti.

+But the question remains - how do we explain the three fundamental qualities of Prakriti?
+QFT explains the three-ness through an arbitrary mathematics of Quantum Chromodynamics (QCD) .
+QCD is used to explain the strong force - the very reason of manifestation through an arbitrary assumption of three color charges - Red , Blue and Green - akin to three qualities of Samkhya.
+It works very well but it has no structural underpinning.

+String theory, luckily, solves both the problems - the duality of Samkhya ( Prakriti and Purusha) and the three qualities of Prakriti.
+There are two types of strings - open strings and closed loops - representing Prakriti and Prurusa.
+Open Strings emerge into three types based on the types of Branes they are attached to!

+### A Geometric Tapestry: How String Theory Weaves the Colors of the Strong Force

+In the heart of every atom, the universe’s most powerful force is at play.
+Known as the strong nuclear force, it binds tiny particles called quarks together to form the protons and neutrons that make up our world.
+The theory describing this force, Quantum Chromodynamics (QCD), is a cornerstone of modern physics.
+It tells a peculiar story of "color charge," a property of quarks that comes in three varieties—whimsically named red, green, and blue.
+These are not literal colors, but labels for a type of charge that governs how quarks interact, mediated by force-carrying particles called gluons.

+For decades, the rules of QCD have been accepted as fundamental truths because they perfectly predict the outcomes of experiments.
+Quarks have three colors; gluons carry color and can change a quark's color; and no particle with a net color charge can ever be seen in isolation—a phenomenon called confinement.
+But a deeper question has always lingered: *why* these specific rules?
+Why three colors and not two, or five?
+Physics, in its quest for ultimate understanding, seeks not just the "what" but the "why."
+String theory, a candidate for a unified "theory of everything," offers a startling and elegant answer, transforming these abstract rules into a tangible, geometric picture.

+The first step in this new perspective is to abandon the idea of particles as infinitesimal points.
+String theory proposes that the fundamental constituents of reality are not points, but unimaginably small, one-dimensional vibrating strings.
+Different vibrations of these strings correspond to different particles, much like different vibrations of a violin string produce different musical notes.
+For this framework to be consistent, it requires a universe with more than the three spatial dimensions we experience.
+Within this higher-dimensional space, string theory introduces another crucial ingredient: vast, sheet-like objects called "branes" (short for membranes).

+The relationship between strings and branes is the key to unlocking the mystery of forces.
+The theory contains two types of strings: closed loops and open strings with two endpoints.
+Closed strings are free to travel throughout all dimensions, and their lowest vibrational state corresponds to the graviton, the particle of gravity.
+Open strings, however, are different.
+Their endpoints are not free; they must be anchored to a brane, like threads stitched onto a tapestry.
+It is the vibrations of these open strings, confined to live on branes, that manifest as the particles and forces of the Standard Model, including the strong force.

+This is where the geometric explanation for color charge emerges.
+To construct the strong force, string theorists imagine a stack of three distinct branes placed together in the extra dimensions.
+Each of these branes corresponds to one of the three colors: a "red" brane, a "green" brane, and a "blue" brane.
+The force-carrying gluons of QCD are then revealed to be nothing more than the vibrations of open strings that have both of their endpoints attached to this stack.

+A string that begins and ends on the same brane (say, the red brane) behaves like a certain type of gluon.
+More importantly, a string can stretch from one brane to another.
+A string stretching from the red brane to the green brane corresponds to a gluon that can interact with a red quark and change its color to green.
+The complete set of all possible open strings that can exist on this three-brane stack—strings starting and ending on the same brane, and strings stretching between different branes—perfectly reproduces the properties of the eight gluons required by QCD.
+The abstract rule of three colors is no longer an axiom; it is a direct consequence of the existence of three branes.

+This elegant model also provides a natural origin for quarks.
+If gluons are strings with *both* ends on the color branes, what are quarks?
+The answer lies in introducing a second, separate group of "flavor branes" at a distance from the color branes.
+A quark, in this picture, is an open string that stretches across the gap, with one end attached to one of the three color branes and the other end attached to a flavor brane.
+This immediately explains why quarks feel the strong force—one of their endpoints lives in the world of color.
+It also gives them a distinct identity from gluons, which are confined entirely to the color brane stack.

+In this way, string theory provides a profound reinterpretation of the strong force.
+The seemingly arbitrary laws of color charge are revealed to be a reflection of a deeper, geometric reality.
+The number of colors is the number of branes.
+The properties of gluons and quarks are dictated by where the strings they are made of can end.
+This translation of abstract quantum rules into a physical model of strings and surfaces is one of the most powerful and beautiful ideas in theoretical physics, suggesting that the very fabric of our universe is woven from a hidden, higher-dimensional geometry.
 ---- WIP ----